deficollective/defiscan/src/content/protocols/lido-v2.md

 All the Repo and Registry contracts have same logic but different proxy state.
 To differentiate / explain

+MISSING?
+Node Operators Registry, Simple DVT (specific permissions),

+MISSING FROM PERMISSIONS SCRIPT: APMRegistry

+All EASYTRACKS listed in the lido scripts config

+MAYBE: include bridge contracts in the scope.
+Just to mention, for instance, the emergency brake multisig can stop the bridging to other chains.

 ## Permission owners

 0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c admin of LidoLocator